TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Are there other characters in the game that the players would be interested to meet (or to spy on)?
 * Do the players get to do things that they would like to do in real life, but can’t?
 * Is there an activity in the game that once a player starts doing, it is hard to stop?
+* Ask the above questions but with a focus on the aesthetics of the game.

 ### 73. The Story Machine
 * A good game is a machine that generates stories when people play it.